-- (a) A body or lid that conforms with the following container colors, with either lids conforming to these color requirements or bodies conforming to these color requirements: gray or black containers for Garbage, blue containers for Source Separated Recyclable Materials, and green containers for Organics Containers.
+- (a) A body or lid that conforms with the following container colors, with either lids conforming to these color requirements or bodies conforming to these color requirements, or both lids and bodies conforming to these color requirements: gray or black containers for Garbage, blue containers for Source Separated Recyclable Materials, and green containers for Organics Containers.
 Notwithstanding the foregoing, a Commercial Business is not required to replace functional containers, including containers purchased prior to January 1, 2022, that do not comply with the color requirements of this Section prior to the end of the useful life of those containers, or prior to January 1, 2036, whichever comes first; or - (b) Container labels that include language or graphic images, or both, indicating the primary materials accepted and the primary materials prohibited in that container, or containers with imprinted text or graphic images that indicate the primary materials accepted and primary materials prohibited in the container.
 The container labeling requirements are required on new containers commencing January 1, 2022.